surge-synthesizer/surge/README.md

 # Developing Surge XT

 We welcome developers!
-Our workflow revolves around GitHub issues in this repository and conversations at our Discord server and IRC chatroom.
+Our workflow revolves around GitHub issues in this repository and conversations at our Discord server.
 You can read our developer guidelines in [our developer guide document](doc/Developer%20Guide.md).
 If you want to contribute and are new to Git, we also have a [Git How To](doc/How%20to%20Git.md), tailored at Surge development.